DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

     });
 ```

-To inject scripts into all pages visited during the test run, use either of the following:
+To inject scripts into pages visited during all tests, use either of the following:

 * the [--cs (--client-scripts)](../using-testcafe/command-line-interface.md#--cs-pathpath2--client-scripts-pathpath2) command line option
 * the [runner.clientScripts](../using-testcafe/programming-interface/runner.md#clientscripts) method